 Phosphate availability is reduced at low temperatures in spring but grass uptake in April and May can reach 0.6 kg (P2O5) per day.
 At this rate of uptake the release of phosphate from the soil reserve is not sufficient, therefore mineral phosphate is necessary to top-up soil available phosphate to maximise yield and herbage phosphate concentration.

-Typically the phosphate in fertiliser is 100% water soluble; this however creates its own problems.
-As soon as you apply water soluble phosphorus to a soil, this soluble phosphorus becomes slowly fixed by iron and aluminium.
+Typically the phosphate in fertiliser is 100% water-soluble; this, however, creates its own problems.
+As soon as you apply water-soluble phosphorus to soil, this soluble phosphorus becomes slowly fixed by iron and aluminium.